 Schedule 1

-(CMZ Services)
+(Services)

-1. By 23:59 hours on each Wednesday (or as otherwise agreed between the parties), the Participant shall notify Central Control of any Site(s) / Group that is available for the despatch of Demand Response, the Service(s) that the Site(s) / Group is available for and the capacity it is declaring in respect of such Site(s) / Group and Service during the following Week and the relevant Minimum Utilisation Period, Maximum Utilisation Period and Weekly Limit.
-In the absence of any notification to the contrary in respect of a particular Site(s) / Group, WPD shall be entitled to assume that that Site(s) / Group is available for the despatch of Demand Response at all times for all Services and for the most recently declared capacity, Minimum Utilisation Period, Maximum Utilisation Period and Weekly Limit (or the Contracted Capacity, Minimum Utilisation Period, Maximum Utilisation Period and Weekly Limit set out in the Customer Portal if no declarations or updated declarations have been made).
+1. By 23:59 hours on each Wednesday (or as otherwise agreed between the parties), the Participant shall notify Central Control of any Site(s) / Group that is available for the despatch of Demand Response in a CMZ, the Service(s) that the Site(s) / Group is available for and the capacity it is declaring in respect of such Site(s) / Group and Service (provided that this shall not exceed the Maximum Capacity) during the following Week and the relevant Minimum Utilisation Period, Maximum Utilisation Period and Weekly Limit.
+In the absence of any notification to the contrary in respect of a particular Site / Group, WPD shall be entitled to assume that that Site / Group is available for the despatch of Demand Response at all times for all Services and for the most recently declared capacity (up to the Maximum Capacity), Minimum Utilisation Period, Maximum Utilisation Period and Weekly Limit (or the Maximum Capacity, Minimum Utilisation Period, Maximum Utilisation Period and Weekly Limit set out in the Customer Portal if no declarations or updated declarations have been made).

 2. By 1200 hours on each Thursday (or as otherwise agreed between the parties), Central Control shall confirm to the Participant the Arming Windows and/or Availability Windows available during the following Week.

-3. If, at any time, the Participant becomes aware that Demand Response will not be available for despatch from a Site(s) / Group for any time during a Committed Arming Window, Committed Availability Window and/or any other period of time or on the basis for which availability was declared or deemed declared pursuant to paragraph 1 above, then it shall update Central Control of such change as soon as reasonably practicable, including details of the Site(s) / Group, the Service the relevant period of time that will be unavailable and/or any other changes in the declaration or deemed declaration..
+3. If, at any time, the Participant becomes aware that Demand Response will not be available for despatch from a Site / Group for any time during a Committed Arming Window, Committed Availability Window and/or any other period of time or on the basis for which availability was declared or deemed declared pursuant to paragraph 1 above, then it shall update Central Control of such change as soon as reasonably practicable, including details of the Site(s) / Group, the Service the relevant period of time that will be unavailable and/or any other changes in the declaration or deemed declaration..

 4. Notwithstanding any notification or deemed notification that Demand Response is available for despatch:

-4.1 WPD may determine that, based on any Site(s) / Group and asset status monitoring data and information available to it (including where no data or information is available as a result of a failure of the control or communications systems), and taking into account any asset or Site(s) / Group operational capabilities agreed between WPD and the Participant from time to time, Demand Response is unavailable for despatch for any period during any Accepted Arming Window, Accepted Availability Window and/or other period of time which has not been declared or deemed to be unavailable;
+4.1 WPD may determine that, based on any Site / Group and asset status monitoring data and information available to it (including where no data or information is available as a result of a failure of the control or communications systems), and taking into account any asset or Site / Group operational capabilities agreed between WPD and the Participant from time to time, Demand Response is unavailable for despatch for any period during any Accepted Arming Window, Accepted Availability Window and/or other period of time which has not been declared or deemed to be unavailable;

 4.2 in the event that the Manual Override to trigger emergency withdrawal of Demand Response is operated by the Participant during an Accepted Arming Window, Accepted Availability Window and/or other period of time, or if no Demand Response is provided for a period of time during an Accepted Arming Window, Accepted Availability Window and/or other period of time following an Instruction, then Demand Response shall be deemed to be unavailable following operation of the Manual Override or for the period of failure to provide any Demand Response during that Accepted Arming Window, Accepted Availability Window and/or other period of time; and